 5. Kirby, Northamptonshire

-Crofts, tofts and a buried fish pond are the only remains of this lost medieval village.
+Crofts, tofts and a buried fish pond are all that remains of the lost medieval settlement of Kirby.

 6. Gainsthorpe, Lincolnshire

-A complex of grassy humps and bumps clearly show domestic buildings, trackways, dovecotes and a fishpond.
+The complex of grassy humps and bumps at Gainsthorpe clearly show domestic buildings, trackways, dovecotes and a fishpond.
 Legend has it that the village was demolished because it was a den of thieves, but the real reason for its abandonment remains uncertain.
-Visiting details.

 7. Hound Tor, Devon

-Four 13th century stone farmsteads are the only remains of this isolated Dartmoor hamlet, on land first farmed in the Bronze Age.
-Visiting details.
+Four 13th-century stone farmsteads are the only remains of this isolated Dartmoor hamlet, on land first farmed in the Bronze Age.